 I needed a cheap heatsink for my Raspberry Pi 3 that I use as a music player/server.
-To maximise performance, I wanted to overclock the computer for faster searching and handling of all my music.
-I’ve managed to overclock my main Stratum-1 NTP server to 1350MHz without any problems, but the dinky little aluminum heatsink was way to anaemic so I found a very cheap DIY solution to my problem.
-With this heatsink I can run the Raspberry Pi 3 at 1.5GHz all day at full tilt without any problems!
+To maximize performance, I wanted to overclock the computer for faster searching and handling of all my music.
+I’ve managed to overclock my central Stratum-1 NTP server to 1350MHz without any problems, but the dinky little aluminium heatsink was way to anaemic, so I found a very cheap DIY solution to my question.
+With this heatsink, I can run the Raspberry Pi 3 at 1.5GHz all day at full tilt without any issues![Read more…]

 The new version of Raspberry Pi 3 was released yesterday, so I naturally had to get two.
-I’m using two as Stratum-1 NTP servers and with the old Raspberry Pi 2 I had hit the roof when it came down to getting better time resolution.
+I’m using two as Stratum-1 NTP servers, and with the old Raspberry Pi 2, I had hit the roof when it came down to getting better time resolution.
 So when I read that a new 50% faster version had been released, I raced to the nearest store and got a couple.
-I have one experimental NTP server that isn’t handing out time on the internet and another one that is the main server, connected to the NTP Pool Project.
+I have one experimental NTP server that isn’t handing out time on the internet and another one that is the primary server, connected to the NTP Pool Project.

 I installed the experimental Raspberry Pi 3 first, so I could test performance and try to overclock it.
 And it went very well.[Read more…]